 Bank of America has a variety of certificates of deposit (CD) that may appeal to customers who want a bank that has branches all over the country.
+Bank of America With options ranging from short to long-term investments, these Bank of America CD rates aim to fit various financial strategies, though it’s wise to compare with leading market rates for optimal growth.

 The $1,000 minimum deposit to open a Fixed Term CD is reasonable, but there’s a trade-off: Bank of America’s CD yields aren’t as high as those of other banks.